mailchimp/content-style-guide/15-tldr.html.md

 ## Writing about people

 We write and build apps with a person-first perspective.
-Being aware of the impact of your language will help make Mailchimp a better place to work and a better steward of our values in the world.
+Being aware of the impact of your language will help make strongDM a better place to work and a better steward of our values in the world.

 - Do not reference age or disability unless it is relevant to what you are writing.
 - Avoid gendered language and use the singular "they."